Computational approaches to narrative (Schedule)

 Sketch #5

-Make use of one of the techniques discussed in this unit (grammar-based generation, and simulation) to produce a computer-generated narrative.
+Make use of one of the techniques discussed in this unit (grammar-based generation, simulation, emergent narrative) to produce a computer-generated narrative.

 Finish reading Subcutanean.